martin-g/ohpc-infrastructure/openhpc-obs-worker.container/README.md

 # OpenHPC OBS worker container

-To run OBS workers on something else then Leap we use a container.
+To run OBS workers on something else than Leap we use a container.
 Installation details can be found in the ansible files.